 It's all about making connections and getting your work out there.
 My first major photography job that I was passionate about was a staff position with GrindTV, which fell together by attending a journalism class and having a portfolio ready to show.
 From there I have been able to connect and build friendship/relationships with all types of amazing companies.

-4: I see that you have been travelling around the country in a van for over a year, how can I find out more information about the van and how you converted it?
+5. I see that you have been traveling around the country in a van for over three years, how can I find out more information about the van and how you converted it?

-Traveling allows me to constantly shoot in diverse locations & meet with different adventurers around the country/world.
-Choosing the van life made the most sense for me because it fits all my essentials (ie: my surfboard, skateboard, slackline, camera gear & mountain bike, etc.) yet can still get me everywhere I want to go.
+Traveling allows me to constantly shoot in diverse locations & meet with different adventurers around the world.
+Choosing the van life made the most sense for me because it fits all my essentials (ie: my surfboard, skateboard, slackline, camera gear, mountain bike, etc.) yet can still get me everywhere I want to go.

 Be flexible.
 Try not to have a minute to minute itinerary, the more open you can keep your schedule the more you'll be able to adapt to life as it unfolds.
 Unexpected adventures can sometimes be the most worthwhile.
 Anything from weather conditions to meeting new people in an airport can alter your path.

-This is a challenging question for to answer!
-I narrowed it down to a few of my top spots and wrote a blog post for Goal Zero (here)
+I love seeing diverse landscapes and participating in so many different activities that this is a challenging question for me to answer!
+I narrowed it down to a few of my top spots and wrote a blog post for Goal Zero (here).

 9. What do you consider your specialty?